Three letter girl names range from the modern to the vintage, the edgy to the sweet.

 A feminine form of Pio or Pius, Pia means dutiful.

 Also spelled Prue, this mini name is short for Prudence.

 We’ve fallen for bird name Wren, but dropping the W works, too – and potentially makes Ren Japanese and/or masculine instead.
 (Fans of Footloose will remember that the hero was Ren McCormack.)

 A spelling of Rae borrowed from two things – first, it’s the Spanish word for king.
 (Queen is reina.)
 It’s also the heroine at the center of the most recent Star Wars movie trilogy.

-Ria looks like a slimmed-down spelling of Greek goddess name Rhea, though it might also be short for names ending with this soun.
+Ria looks like a slimmed-down spelling of Greek goddess name Rhea, though it might also be short for names ending with this sound.

 Like Rosemary, Rue is an herb, which makes this a nature name.
 It’s also another word for regret.
 But the name’s recent use in The Hunger Games and Euphoria make it more familiar as a given name option.
 (Though the latter’s full name is Ruby.)